nvim-telescope/telescope-fzf-native.nvim/README.md

 **fzf-native** is a `c` port of **[fzf][fzf]**.
 It only covers the algorithm and implements few functions to support calculating the score.

+This means that the [fzf syntax](https://github.com/junegunn/fzf#search-syntax).
+This is an advantage over the more simpler `fzy` algorithm, which is also available for telescope (as native component or as lua component).

 ## Installation

 To get **fzf-native** working, you need to run make at the root directory.
 As of